Code-Institute-Submissions/mp2-rps/README.md

-be able to interact with the user interface easily be able to follow the instructions if required be able to play the game see a live tally of how many wins they have vs how many the computer has
+be able to interact with the user interface easily be able to follow the instructions if required be able to play the game see a live tally of woins/losses against the computer
 ___
 ### Design Choices